 Missouri Southern State University, Spiva Art Gallery (3950 Newman Rd)

-Spiva Center for the Arts, Upstairs Gallery (222 W 3rd St)
+Spiva Center for the Arts, Main Gallery (222 W 3rd St)

 Businesses or Restaurants Supporting Local Artists on their Walls: